Vivek-Aggala/StPaulsSchoolComputing/README.md

 # StPaulsSchoolComputing
-Schoolwork and homework for school
+Schoolwork and homework for school.